pistarlab/pistarlab/docs/source/installation.rst

 Installation
 ============

-NOTE: Only tested on Ubuntu.
-We recommend using Docker if installing on Windows.
+NOTE: Tested on Ubuntu and Windows 10.
+If you run into issues, we recommend using Docker.

 with Pip
 --------------